KDaoud/Android_Projects/README.md

 # androidDemos

-progessively gets more challenging. started from scratch just creating a simple grid. followed by interacting with the grid. created a usable connect 4 game.
+progessively gets more challenging. started from scratch just creating a simple grid. followed by interacting with the grid.
+created a usable connect 4 game.
-APOD use HTTPS fetching
+APOD use HTTPS fetching.
 then created a BarcodeScannner

 ### NumGrid